 - 2-1/4 cups all-purpose flour

 - 1/3 cup sugar

 - 2-1/4 tsp. baking powder

 - 1 tsp. vanilla extract

 - Combine flour, sugar, orange zest (if using), baking powder, baking soda and salt.

 - Cut in margarine with a pastry blender until mixture resembles coarse crumbs; then stir in dried cranberries.

 - Combine milk and vanilla and stir into flour mixture.

-- Pat each ball on a floured work surface into a 6-inch circle, half an inch thick.
+- Pat each ball into a 6-inch circle, at least half an inch thick.

 - Cut each circle into 6 wedges.